Peter Joneleit/Icon Sportswire

 ---|---|---|---|---|

 Fernando Tatis Jr. (SD Padres): Tatis Jr. was on the fast track to being the face of baseball, and while that was derailed, he produced a great season in 2024.
 In 102 games, Tatis Jr. hit .276 with a .833 OPS and 21 home runs.
 If he can stay healthy this season, those numbers should certainly spike in 2025, especially if he can tap into the player he was during the playoffs.
-Well, so far, the player we saw in the postseason in 2024 has carried over into this season as he is hitting .304 with a .936 OPS and 160 wRC+.
+The player we saw in the postseason in 2024 carried over into the early portion of this season, and despite struggling throughout May, he is still hitting .265 with an .814 OPS and 129 wRC+.

 Season - Player | Team | Opening Odds |